 "She has been an invaluable resource for our student-athletes, staff, and to me as Director of Athletics.
 Her role will expand in a variety of areas, including serving as the program administrator for Sports Medicine as well the administrator for specific sports at Georgia College.
 This is a great move for our department and for Georgia College."

 Grodecki is the most successful softball coach in program history, amassing 299 victories in the Georgia College dugout, including the first back-to-back 40-win seasons in school history.
 The 2013 Peach Belt Conference (PBC) Coach of the Year, Grodecki has coached the squad to five NCAA Tournament appearances, including the GC Softball's first Super Regional battle in 2015.

 Grodecki spent three seasons as head softball coach at St. Petersburg College prior to joining Bobcat nation.
 Over those three seasons, she placed second in the Suncoast Conference and earned bids to the FCCAA State Tournament three years in a row.

-Grodecki was a two-sport athlete at Alabama-Huntsville, competing in softball from 1995-2000 and volleyball from 1995-99.
-She received her B.B.A. from the University of Alabama-Huntsville, and her M.Ed. in Physical Education from the University of Alabama-Birmingham.
+Grodecki was a two-sport athlete at the University of Alabama-Huntsville, competing in softball from 1995-2000 and volleyball from 1995-99.
+She received her B.B.A. from the UAH, and her M.Ed. in Physical Education from UAB.